XZ-DxGroup/Handheld_HB9CV/README.md

 - [ ] Make a new design with the welded radials.
 - [ ] Make a list of the needed material and tools.
-- [ ] Kindly ask ANSIS for radiation paterns.
+- [ ] Kindly ask ANSYS for radiation paterns.
 - [ ] Ask Vash if attenuators might work in this application.
 - [ ] Actually make the thing.
 - [ ] Make a 3D design of the handle.